KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/start/objects.rst

 Choose Objects
 ==============

-To start settings up maps for the objects you want to bake, add these objects to the Table of Objects.
+To start settings up maps (image textures) for the mesh objects you want to bake, add these objects to the Table of Objects.
 Do it by pressing the ``Add`` button on the top:

 .. todo:: Gif requested showing how to add objects (cage and highpolies too)